On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Simulating a predetermined clustering structure and the implied correlation matrix

-{\bf Example 2:} Consider $C=4$, and assume that $f_{p,1}=f_{q,1}=f_{p,3}=f_{q,3}$ and $f_{p,2}=f_{q,2}=f_{p,3}=f_{q,4}$.
+{\bf Example 1:} Consider $C=4$, and assume that $f_{p,1}=f_{q,1}=f_{p,3}=f_{q,3}$ and $f_{p,2}=f_{q,2}=f_{p,4}=f_{q,4}$.
 Then, for $p \neq q$, it follows from (2) that,

-In the Supplemental material, Section S2, we present extended versions of the two examples above, including additional inferences after utilizing equation (2).
+In the Supplementary Material, Section S2, we present an extended version of Example 1, as well as an additional example on inferences after utilizing equation (2).
 However, the larger the number of clusters, the less helpful (2) becomes for understanding the effect of the clustering on the marginal covariance structure of the variables.
-More helpful is the following Theorem.
+More helpful is the following Proposition.